bosenli/bosenli.github.io/index.markdown

 - Be focus
 - Ask yourself end of day "What have I accomplished today?"

-(if you have better idea on how to learn efficiently, contact me ppmc168@gmail.com , lets have some coffee and ice cream!
-My Treat! 😊 )
+(if you have better idea on how to learn efficiently, contact me ppmc168@gmail.com , lets have some coffee and ice cream! 😊 )